 By applying such new techniques to planar loudspeaker construction, Eminent Technology has been able to eliminate many of the flaws inherent in earlier designs.
-Cloth is used on the backside of the speaker to resistively load the diaphragm.
-This lowers the Q of the diaphragms free air resonance.
 The use of a welded channel-and-crossbar frame dispenses with the need for perforated sheet metal (an "off-the-shelf" material presumably used for reasons of economy and ease of manufacture.) thus greatly improving dispersion, especially at high frequencies.